Marco Tatullo*, Bruna Codispoti, Jamal Sied, Irina Makeeva, Francesco Paduano, Massimo Marrelli and Gianrico Spagnuolo Pages 607 - 616 ( 10 )

 Regenerative dentistry, bone regeneration, dental stem cells, tissue engineering, regenerative medicine, osteogenic cells.

-Tecnologica Research Institute, Biomedical Section, Crotone, Tecnologica Research Institute, Biomedical Section, Crotone, Advanced Technology Dental Research Laboratory, Faculty of Dentistry, King Abdul Aziz University, KSA and Director of CODE-M, Center of Dental Education and Medicine, Karachi, Department of Therapeutic Dentistry, Sechenov University Russia, Moscow, Tecnologica Research Institute, Biomedical Section, Crotone, Tecnologica Research Institute, Biomedical Section, Crotone, Department of Neurosciences, Reproductive and Odontostomatological Sciences, University on Naples “Federico II”, Naples
+Tecnologica Research Institute, Biomedical Section, Crotone, Tecnologica Research Institute, Biomedical Section, Crotone, Advanced Technology Dental Research Laboratory, Faculty of Dentistry, King Abdul Aziz University, Jeddah, Department of Therapeutic Dentistry, Sechenov University Russia, Moscow, Tecnologica Research Institute, Biomedical Section, Crotone, Tecnologica Research Institute, Biomedical Section, Crotone, Department of Neurosciences, Reproductive and Odontostomatological Sciences, University on Naples “Federico II”, Naples